joshuamwale/Joshua-Mwale-Project/README.md

 The `src/index.js` file hosts the code for manipulating the app's features after the DOM has loaded.

-The base URL for the API I am using is [https://imdb-api.com/en/API/SearchMovie/k_6rxyo4au/inception%202010]
+The API url I am fetching data from is [https://imdb-api.com/en/API/SearchMovie/k_6rxyo4au/inception%202010]